10 Christmas Books Your Students Will Love, including Free Lead Sheets

-The season for playing holiday music is officially here, and while you might rely on a handful of stock favourites, here are 10 student-approved choices to consider for Christmas.
+What are your favourite Christmas piano books?
+As the season for playing holiday music is officially here, we wanted to share 10 student-approved choices for you to consider for Christmas.

 Let’s get to it!